hidoba/cambodiaschool.org/_includes/EN/about.md

 > _Imagination is more important than knowledge_ — Albert Einstein

-Quick Prototyping school organized with support of [Wolfram Research](http://wolfram.com/) is a free event for students that will take place in Phnom Penh in Khemarak University, September 20–October 20, 2016.
+Quick Prototyping school organized with support of [Wolfram Research](http://wolfram.com/) is a free event for students that is taking place in Phnom Penh in Khemarak University, right now, from September 20 to October 20, 2016.

 The goal of the school is to introduce the students to the bleeding-edge programming, Artificial Intelligence and Science.